Sckathach/subspace-rerouting/paper/main.typ

 This score quantifies the difference in attention allocation between successful and unsuccessful jailbreaks.
 Heads with high scores exhibit dramatic behavioral changes between refusal and acceptance states, suggesting their involvement in safety enforcement mechanisms.

 It is important to note that while this metric captures information flow redirection, it does not reveal the semantic content being processed.
 In middle layers particularly, residual streams at harmful token positions may contain transformed representations far removed from their initial harmful content.
-Nevertheless, our experiments demonstrate that optimizing for attention redirection alone is sufficient to craft effective jailbreaks, providing our third method for implementing the Subspace Rerouting framework.
+Nevertheless, our experiments demonstrate that optimising for attention redirection alone is sufficient to craft effective jailbreaks, providing our third method for implementing the Subspace Rerouting framework.

 To identify safety-relevant heads without requiring existing jailbreak examples, we also used DLA and activation patching @wang_interpretability_2022 @meng_locating_2023 @conmy_automated_2023.
 To perform activation patching, we first performed a forward pass on harmful sentences (clean run), and cached the heads' outputs.
 We then ran forward passes on harmless sentences (corrupted runs), and patched heads' outputs one by one using the harmful activations of the clean run.
 Comparing the logits produced by the patched runs helps isolate heads that are sufficient to induce refusal, thus leading to the conclusion that these heads should be targeted.
 Found heads are shown in @fig:dla.